 1928.
 The process of snubbing was first developed in the United States with a cable and sheave system that used the drilling rig draw works as the prime force to “snub” the pipe into the well by moving the traveling block up.
-Needless to say this early technology was time consuming and cumbersome causing it to be used as a “disaster service” for well blow-outs or as a last resort when all else failed.
+This early technology was time consuming and cumbersome, causing it to be used primarily as a “disaster service” for well blow-outs or as a last resort when all else failed.

 1960.
-The hydraulic jack was added to the design allowing the snubbing operator control over the insertion and removal of tubing thus creating the first self-contained modular unit.
-As a result, safety, speed and efficiency were markedly improved making snubbing more and more popular as a production tool in the oil and gas industry.
+The hydraulic jack was added to the design allowing the snubbing operator control over the insertion and removal of tubing, thus creating the first self-contained modular unit.
+Safety, speed and efficiency were markedly improved, making snubbing more and more popular as a production tool in the oil and gas industry.

 1973.
-The first hydraulic Snubbing Unit brought into Canada, was a trailer mounted style.
-Unfortunately the technology was not as developed as today making these units slow, cumbersome and expensive.
-So companies still preferred derricks.
+The first hydraulic snubbing unit was brought into Canada.
+Unfortunately the technology used on these early trailer-mounted units was not as developed as today, making them slow, cumbersome and expensive.
+Companies still preferred derricks.

 1980.
-Al Vallet, a member of the Snubco management team, was the first Canadian to be trained in snubbing and became a pioneer in the Snubbing Industry by developing the first truck mounted hydraulic “Rig-Assist” Snubbing Unit in the world.
+Al Vallet, a founding member of the Snubco management team, was the first Canadian to be trained in snubbing and became an industry pioneer by developing the world’s first truck-mounted hydraulic “rig assist” snubbing unit.

 Today.
-Rig assist has become common procedure on rigs throughout Canada.
+Rig assist has become a common procedure on rigs throughout Canada.